Micronutrients

 • Growth of children and adolescents

-In these situations it can make a lot of sense to increase your magnesium intake on a preventive basis.
-Once your magnesium deficiency has taken hold, it can often be extremely difficult to refill your supplies.
-The most promising strategy in the event of a deficit is the regular ingestion of a suitable magnesium preparation over several weeks or months together with a balanced diet.
+In these situations, it makes sense to increase your magnesium intake as a precaution, because once a magnesium deficiency has taken hold, replenishing the empty stores often proves difficult and takes a long time.
+The most promising strategy in the event of a deficiency is to take a suitable magnesium supplement regularly and eat a balanced diet for several months.

 Our magnesium supplements